-Seborrheic dermatitis gets worse in the fall and winter.
+Seborrheic dermatitis often gets worse in the fall and winter.

 You can have it any time of year, but I see a lot more patients struggling with seborrhea when the weather turns cold.
 It's early fall as I write this post and I'm just starting to notice more patients with active scalp seborrhea.
 The holiday season really gets seborrhea going so now is the time to start working to prevent a big flair up.

-Did you know that people with active scalp seborrheic dermatitis usually think that they have ‘dry scalp’?
+Most people with active scalp seborrheic dermatitis think that they have ‘dry scalp’.